amitsagargowda/Advanced-C-1/forkpid/README.md

 1. forkpid_example.c - <a href = "https://github.com/abinashprabakar/Advanced-C/blob/main/forkpid/forkpid_example.c">code</a>

 		In this program, it is explained about getpid and getppid function.getpid() returns the process ID of the calling process. getppid() returns the process ID of the parent of the calling process.
 		Here pid is assinged to fork().
-		When pid == 0 , it is in child process and when pid > 0,it is in parent process.
+When pid == 0 , it is in child process and when pid > 0, it is in parent process.

 2. forkpid_example1.c - <a href = "https://github.com/abinashprabakar/Advanced-C/blob/main/forkpid/forkpid_example1.c">code</a>